kalmarek/SymbolicWedderburn.jl/README.md

 ### Working with matrices
 5. Given the monomial basis we realize those projections as sparse matrices (only now we start computing with matrices, but even this step is exact).
-6. Unitary vectors in the images of those projections are found via sparse `qr` decomposition and these basis vectors form the symmetry adapted basis.<details open=""><summary>show me more…</summary>
+6. Unitary vectors in the images of those projections are found via sparse `qr` decomposition and these basis vectors form the symmetry adapted basis.<details><summary>show me more…</summary>
 The image (i.e. as a linear subspace) of the matrix projection is well defined; any (orthogonal) basis of the subspace would do; We just take the first few columns of the `Q` factor of sparse `qr` factorisation.</details>

 > For more complete introduction to projections, characters and their place in the group ring we recommend the book by J.P.
 Serre _Linear representations of finite groups_.